hyoyou/minion-reach-client/README.md

 #### Playing Locally
 In the client directory, please run `npm install && npm start` to start the server.
 In a browser, navigate to `http://localhost:3000/` to begin.
 (Note: you may be using a different port number.
 Please update accordingly)

+Please start a PostgreSQL server on your computer prior to running the database commands below.
+PostgreSQL can be downloaded [here](https://www.postgresql.org/).
+If Homebrew is installed, you can run `brew install postgresql`.

 In the server directory, run `bundle install` to install dependencies.
 Run `rake db:create` to create the database, then `rake db:migrate` to migrate local database.
 To start the application on your machine, run `rails s -p 3001` (Note: you may be using a different port number.
 Please update accordingly).